endojs/endo/packages/stream/README.md

 Streams are therefore symmetric.
 The same stream type serves for both a reader and a writer.

+These streams depend on full Endo environment initialization, as with `@endo/init` to ensure that they are run in Hardened JavaScript with remote promise support (eventual send).

 ## Writing

 To write to a stream, give a value to the next method.